fledge-iot/fledge/docs/quick_start.rst

 | |PI_token| |
 +------------+

-Finally, select on the new FogLAMP application.
+Finally, select the new FogLAMP application.
 Click "More" at the bottom of the Configuration panel.
 Make note of the Producer Token and Relay Ingress URL.

+Now go to the FogLAMP user interface, create a new North instance and select the “pi_server” plugin on the first screen.
+The second screen will request the following information:

 +--------------------+
 | |pi_plugin_config| |
 +--------------------+

-In the FogLAMP user interface, now create a new North instance and select the “pi_server” plugin on the first screen.
-The second screen will request the following information:

 - Basic Information
    - **URL:** The Relay Ingress URL provided by PI